When you’re struggling with your mental health, one of the first questions you might ask is:

 Building emotional resilience

-Psychiatry vs. Therapy: What’s the Difference?
+Psychiatry vs. Therapy: Key Differences

 Aspect | Psychiatry | Therapy |